Splunk Basics Course

 I selected these two log sources specifically because they represent the majority of log sources you will find in your environment, so you can follow the same steps in the course to integrate different log sources in the future.

-There are more complicated logs sources to integrate like logs that are pulled from database but they are not suitable to be discussed in an introductory course.
+There are more complex log sources to integrate like logs that are pulled from database but they are not suitable to be discussed in an introductory course.

 After we onboard logs to Splunk, we will search and explore data we received then we will add knowledge to it by extracting interesting fields in these logs.